johntajima/media_renamer/README.md

 All other files (including sub files) are considered deleteable.
 This means image files, sub files, text files and all others are considered deleteable.

 Tests are not working or need updating!

+# to do

+- flag auto delete non movie files and empty subdirectories
+- display options to pick file name (1-x)
+- if no movie name is found w/ given filename, use parent directory name instead
+- if no movie name if found, the warn and skip to next file